symfony/symfony-docs/contributing/code/standards.rst

 Comparisons
 -----------

-Use `identical comparison`_ when the expected value must match a specific type:
+Always use `identical comparison`_ unless you need type juggling:

 instead of: